corda/corda/docs/source/tutorial-cordapp.rst

 You can add any number of nodes, with any number of services / CorDapps by editing the templates in ``deployNodes``.
 The only requirement is that you must specify a node to run as the network map service and one as the notary service.

-.. note:: CorDapps in the current cordapp-template project are automatically registered with all nodes defined in ``deployNodes``, although we expect this to change in the near future.
+.. note:: CorDapps in the current cordapp-tutorial project are automatically registered with all nodes defined in ``deployNodes``, although we expect this to change in the near future.

 .. warning:: Make sure that there are no port clashes!